 How to Treat Lyme Disease in Dogs

-Once your vet has been able to run a series of tests, they will then be able to diagnose Lyme disease in your dog.
-Standard testing that may be used to diagnose the issue include a urinalysis, fecal examinations, a standard blood test, and other specific exams catered to Lyme disease.
+Once your vet has been able to run a series of blood tests and looked for clinical signs, they will then be able to make a diagnosis of Lyme disease in your dog.
+Standard testing that may be used to diagnose the issue includes a urinalysis, fecal examinations, standard blood tests, and other specific exams catered to Lyme disease.

-From there, your vet will prescribe an antibiotic such as doxycycline or amoxicillin.
-If your dog is experiencing severe pain, they may also be prescribed an anti-inflammatory medication to reduce joint swelling.
+From there, your vet will prescribe antibiotics such as doxycycline or amoxicillin.
+If your dog is experiencing severe pain, they may also be prescribed an anti-inflammatory medication to reduce joint pain and swelling.

-In normal cases, dogs can complete their treatment program within their home and will show improvements within 3 to 5 days.
-If your dog is still showing signs or their symptoms are worsening, take them to their vet for secondary analysis.
+In normal cases, dogs can complete their antibiotic treatment program within their home and will show improvements within 3 to 5 days.
+If your dog is still showing signs or their symptoms are worsening after taking antibiotics, take them to their veterinarian for secondary analysis.

 If your furry companion has been diagnosed with Lyme disease, just know he is going to be okay.
 As soon as you are able to spot symptoms and take him in for testing, the faster he will be able to get back to living his healthy and normal life.